-3.3 Mandatory procedures required by auditing standards
+3.3 Mandatory audit procedures required by auditing standards and the Code

-As well as the financial statement risks outlined in section two, we must perform other procedures as required by auditing, ethical and independence standards, the Code and other regulations.
+As well as the financial statement risks outlined in Section two, we must perform other procedures as required by auditing, ethical and independence standards, the Code and other regulations.
 We outline below the procedures we will undertake during the course of our audit.